 You can pay for your hosting on flexible billing cycles from 3 months to 5 years, with discounts depending on the length of your commitment.
 The 30-day money-back guarantee should make you feel better about making a multi-year commitment because it gives you an opportunity to change your mind within the first month.

-You can contact the customer support (sales) and 24/7 technical teams via U.K. and U.S. telephone lines during working hours on weekdays.
-Alternatively, you can fill out the online contact form.
+You can reach out to the customer support (sales) and 24/7 technical teams by calling their U.K. and U.S. telephone lines during weekday working hours.
+Another option is to fill out the online contact form to get in touch.

 There is no such thing as a knowledge base on Rune Host’s website, but there is a basic FAQ page to help with self-support: